Sponsor and status

 Sponsor.
 Representative for Massachusetts's 1st congressional district.
 Democrat.

 Length: 3 pages

-This bill was introduced on September 26, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 26, 2008, in a previous session of Congress, but it did not receive a vote.

 Sep 26, 2008